quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 server MAY add reserved versions (as defined in {{Section 6.3 of QUIC}}) in Supported Version fields.

-Clients will ignore a Version Negotiation packet if it contains the Original Version attempted by the client (see {{downgrade}}).
-The client also ignores a Version Negotiation packet that contains incorrect connection ID fields (see
+Clients MUST ignore a Version Negotiation packet if it contains the Original Version attempted by the client (see {{downgrade}}).
+The client MUST also ignore a Version Negotiation packet that contains incorrect connection ID fields (see
 {{Section 6 of QUIC-INVARIANTS}}).